Atorremedia/poke-challenge/README.md

 # Pokémon stats web app

 ## Product
 The product is a web application that lets users search a Pokémon species in the PokéAPI and shows back it data.
-The interface shows the species name, a front image, various attributes and a barchart with the species' stats.
+The interface renders the species name, a front image, various attributes and a barchart with the species' stats.

 ## Screenshots